Gibbs posterior inference on the minimum clinically important difference: Minimum clinically important difference

-That is, the MCID is the minimizer of the risk function $R$, and depends on the distribution $P$ in a somewhat complicated way; that is, we cannot easily think of a parametric model for $P$ that yields $\theta^\star$ as a function of those parameters.
+That is, the MCID is the minimizer of the risk function $R$, and depends on the distribution $P$ in a rather complicated way.
 The intuition behind this definition is the alternative expression for $R(\theta)$:

 i.e., $\theta^\star$ minimizes, over $\theta$, the probability that $\sign(X-\theta)$ disagrees with $Y$.
 In other words, $\sign(X-\theta^\star)$ is the best predictor of $Y$ in terms of minimum misclassification probability.
 Another representation of the MCID, as demonstrated by \citet{xu.mcid}, that will be convenient below is as a solution to the equation $\eta(\theta) = \frac12$, where